hanyh2004/zebra/doc/build-osx.md

 Other commands:

     ./zoind --help  # for a list of command-line options.
-    ./zoind -daemon # to start the zoin daemon.
+    ./zoind -daemon # to start the zebra daemon.
     ./zoind help    # When the daemon is running, to get a list of RPC commands